Simulating frequency splittings and loss in Fabry-P\'erot cavities: Results

 \subsection{Results Spherical Mirror}

 The predicted and computed eigenvalues of the spherical cavity are shown in Fig. \ref{fig:resonances_sphere}.
-The theoretical predictions on the left show the paraxial results, the shifts due to the $\ell^2$ term (red arrows), and the symmetric splittings due to the $\ell \cdot s$ term (light blue arrows).
+Theoretical predictions on the left show paraxial results, shifts due to the $\ell^2$ term (dark blue arrows), and the symmetric splittings due to the $\ell \cdot s$ term (light blue arrows).
 The simulated frequencies $f_{j,\text{sim}}$ on the right exhibit a similar division.
-The simulation therefore accurately produces the predicted $N+1$ eigenmodes within each $(q,N)$ group.
+The simulation accurately produces the predicted $N+1$ eigenmodes within each $(q,N)$ group.
 The frequency difference between $A$-$B$ pairs (light blue arrows) characterizing the spin-orbit coupling agrees with predictions $<4\%$.
 The pairwise average $\langle f_{j,\text{sim}}\rangle _{s}$ is calculated, of which the frequency shifts (dark blue arrows) can be compared to the predicted $\ell^2$ splitting, these agree with the prediction $<8\%$.
 For both effects the simulated splitting is slightly larger than the predicted splitting.
 The same conclusion is drawn for all analyzed $N$-groups, which were $N=0$ up to $N=6$.
 The images on the far right show the simulated cross sectional mode profiles, $\operatorname{Re}[E(x,y)]$.

-The results also include the predicted two-fold degeneracy visible in the polarization profiles (in Fig. \ref{fig:resonances_sphere} only one profile of each pair is shown).
+The simulations confirm the predicted two-fold degeneracy visible in the polarization profiles (in Fig. \ref{fig:resonances_sphere} only one profile of each pair is shown).
 This degeneracy serves as an internal quality check of the simulation.
 Quite intriguingly, we observe a small but systematic frequency splitting between the $1A+$ and $1A-$ modes.
 Although this type of \textit{hyperfine} structure might be expected in experiments with Bragg mirrors \cite{VanExter2022FineSpectra}, this remains unexplained for the perfect mirrors used in COMSOL.